 - Art Shift: The cartoonish playfield art is interspersed with several women drawn in a more realistic style.
 According to Brian Johnson, Constantino Mitchell added them because Gottlieb management felt Johnson's women weren't "sexy enough".

-- The Artifact: The numerous references to playing cards, and the need to assemble poker hands for bonuses.
-Word of God is that the game was originally designed with a card game theme, which was changed to movie-making midway through production.
+- The Artifact: Word of God is that the game was originally designed with a card game theme, which was changed to movie-making midway through production.
+The many references to playing cards and poker hand mechanic are remnants of this design.

 - Artistic License Geography: Though set in San Francisco, the right side of the table depicts an orange suspension bridge with three towers.
 Either the Oakland Bay Bridge is miscolored or the Golden Gate Bridge got a sudden extension.

-- Big Bad: "King", the antagonist of the movie.
+- Big Bad: King is the primary antagonist of the movie within the game.

-- Camp Gay: "Queen", the flamboyantly effeminate man with a loose shirt and leather-skinned bandanna draped over his shoulder.
+- Camp Gay: Queen is a flamboyantly effeminate man with a loose shirt and leather-skinned bandanna draped over his shoulder.

 - Comeback Mechanic: Multiplayer games have a Catch-Up feature in place; each round ends with all players receiving the score of the opponent immediately ahead of them, while the leading player gets an extra 1 million points.